 \subsection{Research questions and method}

 We aim to answer two main research questions:

-\begin{questions} \item How do different transparency levels of the Confidential Computing Transparency framework shape end users’ sense of trust? \item What types of personal data are end users willing to share at different transparency levels? \end{questions}
+\begin{questions} \item How do different transparency levels of the Confidential Computing Transparency framework shape an end user sense of trust? \item What types of personal data are end users comfortable sharing at different transparency levels? \end{questions}